kumarankit1234/react-starter-kit/Readme.md

 31. Created a middlewares function that execute all the middleware.

 32. Used redux method applyMiddlewares and passed it as an enhancer param to createStore.

+32. Used thunk middleware to handle cases when the action is a function instead of a plain object and redux logger.